nirajdesai70-del/NSW_Estimation_Software/docs/PHASE_5/00_GOVERNANCE/PHASE_5_MODE_POLICY.md

 ### Decision Capture Required

+**CRITICAL RULE:** Schema and rule changes MUST create Decision Register entry BEFORE making the change.

 **What qualifies as a decision:**
-- Any change to canonical schema (tables, fields, relationships)
+- Any change to canonical schema (tables, fields, relationships) → **REQUIRES Decision Register entry FIRST**
-- Any change to business rules or validation guardrails
+- Any change to business rules or validation guardrails → **REQUIRES Decision Register entry FIRST**
 - Any divergence from Fundamentals baseline
 - Any rejection of legacy pattern
 - Any new feature or capability addition